 Typical features include

-Grading of cytokine release syndrome (1 Cytokine release syndrome reference Adverse effects are common in patients receiving any cancer therapy.
-Patients may also have adverse effects resulting from their cancer.
-Successfully managing these adverse effects is important... read more ) is as follows:
+Grading of cytokine release syndrome (3 Tumor lysis syndrome and cytokine release syndrome references Adverse effects are common in patients receiving any cancer therapy, particularly cytopenias, gastrointestinal effects, and tumor lysis and cytokine release syndromes.
+Patients may also have... read more ) is as follows:

-Grade 2: Symptoms require and respond to moderate intervention with oxygen supplementation up to 40% FiO2 or hypotension responsive to fluids or low-dose vasopressor or grade 2 organ toxicity
+Grade 2: Symptoms require and respond to moderate intervention with oxygen supplementation up to 40% FiO2, or hypotension that is responsive to fluids or low-dose vasopressor, or grade 2 organ toxicity.

-Grade 3: Symptoms require and respond to aggressive intervention with oxygen supplementation ≥ 40% FiO2 or hypotension requiring high-dose or multiple vasopressors or grade 3 organ toxicity or grade 4 transaminitis
+Grade 3: Symptoms require and respond to aggressive intervention with oxygen supplementation ≥ 40% FiO2, or hypotension requires high-dose or multiple vasopressors, or grade 3 organ toxicity, or grade 4 transaminitis.

-Grade 4: Life-threatening symptoms, including need for ventilator support or grade 4 organ toxicity (excluding transaminitis)
+Grade 4: Symptoms are life threatening, including need for ventilator support, or indicate grade 4 organ toxicity (excluding transaminitis).